jingshenggg/postgresql_to_kafka_to_neo4j/README.md

 ```

 7. Proceed to testing once everything has been set up.
-- Run INSERT in postgres serevr:
+- Run INSERT in postgres server and check in neo4j:
 ![Pg](postgres.png)

-- Check in Neo4j:
 ![Neo4j](neo4j.png)